dhruvp/angular-phonecat-re-frame/README.md

 Here, we take in a phone-id and just get the value associated with that phone-id in the phone-details map in our db.
 Notice how we are chaining reactions here.
 The first reaction updates the value of phone-details-reaction whenever the underlying app-db changes.
 The next reaction just regets the value associated with the phone-id keyword in phone-details whenever phone-details changes.
 In this way, we are allowing changes from the central app-db to flow throughout our system.

 What's even cooler about the above subscription is that it's an example of how you can keep non-trivial <a href="http://en.wikipedia.org/wiki/Materialized_view" target="_blank">materialized views</a> in your app that auto-update.
 Why is this useful?
 Say we go back to our list of phones view and we want to always show the user the number of unique brands available in the list.
 This is a nontrivial computation - we have to go through all the phones and see which ones are from different brands.
-In Angular, I would achieve this by creating a watch on the list of phones that runs on every digest and then computes this list of uniques whenever the list of phones changes.
-The problem is watching objects sucks as it is an expensive computation that runs on every digest cycle potentially!
-Alternatively, whenever I update my list of phones, I can have it emit a message and listen for that message to recalculate the new materialized view.
-This again is non ideal as I have to start worrying about an eventing system and remembering to remove event listeners to prevent memory leaks etc.

-The great thing about re-frame is that calculating such materialized views is absolutely trivial for me, and allows me to just focus on the query and not how to keep the query up to date.
+The great thing about re-frame is that calculating such materialized views is absolutely trivial for us, and allows us to just focus on the query and not how to keep the query up to date.

 ## Step 9 - Adding in checkmarks instead of booleans ##